matrix-org/matrix-spec-proposals/proposals/3706-partial-state-in-send-join.md

 The following changes are made to the response:

- * `partial_state`: a new boolean field is added.
-This should be set to `true` to indicate that partial state is being returned.
+ * `member_events_omitted`: a new boolean field is added.
+This should be set to `true` to indicate that `m.room.member` events have been omitted from the response.
    It must otherwise be set to `false` or omitted.

  * `state`: if partial state is being returned, then state events with event type `m.room.member` are omitted from the response.
 All other room state is